 Search Tips and FAQ

 Beaver County Reality Tour® Being a teen today is hard, and so is being a parent.
 Alcohol?
 Marijuana?
 Social Media?
 Opioids?
 Let us help you start the conversation.
-(New tour dates will be posted soon.)
+(New tours will take place from 6-9 PM on March 16th, 2022 and April 13th, 2022.)
 Registration is required; click above to register online.

 (Reality Tour® is presented locally by Keystone Wellness Programs on behalf of Beaver County Behavioral Health.)

 (Immediate appointments available for therapists and less than a month wait for a psychiatrist!)